-Welcome to the preview of nRF Connect for Visual Studio Code (VS Code).
+Welcome to the nRF Connect for Visual Studio Code (VS Code).
 The nRF Connect extension lets you develop, build, and debug applications based on the nRF Connect SDK using the VS Code Integrated Development Environment (IDE).
-In this article, we introduce the preview version of nRF Connect for VS Code and its features, and show you how to get started with it.
+In this article, we introduce the nRF Connect for VS Code and its features, and show you how to get started with it.

 nRF Connect for VS Code Interface

 VS Code is a fast, cross-platform, and popular IDE.
 Nordic Semiconductor’s nRF Connect extension turns VS Code into a complete IDE for developing applications for nRF91, nRF53 and nRF52 Series devices on Windows, macOS or Linux.
 This includes an interface to the compiler and linker, an RTOS-aware debugger, a seamless interface to the nRF Connect SDK, and a serial terminal.